FARSHANAPKSRY/ADULT-DATASET/README.md

 Imbalanced class distribution (more <=50K) impacts performance metrics like recall for >50K.

+#6.Hyperparameter Tuning

+Hyperparameters are external configurations that influence a machine learning model's performance, such as the number of trees in a random forest or the learning rate in gradient boosting.

+6.1 Hyperparameter Tuning

+Improves model accuracy and generalization.

+Avoids overfitting or underfitting.

+Helps find the optimal combination of parameters.

+6.2 Methods for Hyperparameter Tuning

+Grid Search (GridSearchCV): Tries all possible combinations of parameters.

+Random Search (RandomizedSearchCV): Selects random combinations to find the best parameters.

+Bayesian Optimization: Uses probabilistic models to find the optimal parameters.

+7. Joblib for Model Saving

+Joblib is a Python library used to efficiently save and load large machine learning models.

+7.1 Use Joblib

+Faster than pickle for large NumPy arrays.

+Reduces computation time by storing trained models.

+Ensures model persistence for later use.

+8. Machine Learning Pipeline

+A Pipeline automates the workflow by combining preprocessing steps, feature selection, and model training into a single process.

+8.1 Use a Pipeline

+Ensures that all preprocessing steps are applied consistently.

+Reduces the risk of data leakage.

+Makes the model deployment process easier.

+9. Unseen Data in Machine Learning

+Unseen data refers to data that the model has never encountered before.
+It is used to evaluate model performance in real-world applications.

+9.1 Types of Unseen Data

+Validation Data: Used during training to tune parameters.

+Test Data: Used after training to measure performance.

+Real-World Data: Completely new data when the model is deployed.

+9.2 How to Handle Unseen Data?

+Apply the same preprocessing steps as training data.

+Use cross-validation to ensure model generalization.

+.
+Unseen Data in Machine Learning

+Unseen data refers to data that the model has never encountered before.
+It is used to evaluate model performance in real-world applications.

+4.1 Types of Unseen Data

+Validation Data: Used during training to tune parameters.

+Test Data: Used after training to measure performance.

+Real-World Data: Completely new data when the model is deployed.

+4.2 How to Handle Unseen Data?

+Apply the same preprocessing steps as training data.

+Use cross-validation to ensure model generalization.

+Monitor and update the model if performance drops on new data.

 🌟 Highlights

 Great for Beginners: A well-structured dataset for exploring preprocessing, feature engineering, and modeling techniques.